turingschool/backend_mod_1_prework/section4/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the pre-work has gone so far.
 - Have the time estimates matched up with your experience?

+    In some ways the time estimates I've made have worked out and in some ways they've been less accurate.
+I've found that this question is totally dependent on the type of work being reflected on due to the ways our brains process information differently.
+I'm someone who spends _wayyyy_ more time reflecting on a question before answering it than needed, so the reading and reflection probably takes longer than estimated.
+The technical work, well, I already taught myself basic ruby before enrolling, so I'm getting through it pretty quickly.
+I'm sure that's going to change quickly enough though.....

 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?

+    That's a good question.
+I suppose if I'm being honest, I would say not exactly...
+I think I have a general idea before sitting down, but even today I decided to shift a little.
+I have all the work I need done on my Trello board, so that's the first thing I look at when I sit down.
+If there are small tasks I can quickly knock out, like surveys, I just take care of them as long as they are timely.
+Then I tend to look over the work that I'm planning on doing.
+Today I opened the Session 4 homework first, but I saw that it was mostly a series of reflection based questions.
+I think I need to be in the correct mindset for the task at hand, so I put that work on hold and moved to this prework.
+Funny, some of the themes of the prework are the same, so sometimes you have to just make a decision and start working.
+After I've made that decision, I would say I do have a more solid idea of how long I'm going to work on what.

 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?

+    I usually need to work at least a few hours to really feel like I've made some headway.
+I'm still pretty bad at taking breaks, though I know it's a really big point of emphasis.
+I listen to a lot of music while I'm working, so often I will do something like put on a record and let it play, and then when it ends that's the time to get up for a second.
+Sometimes if I'm really focused it can be difficult to pry myself away.
+Obviously this system has its flaws too, as not all listening sessions are equally spaced.
+I like the Pomodoro below, so maybe getting a clock or an app for that would be good to try instead.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of pre-work, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).
 The article doesn't mention writing down Step 1, but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task. _Note: if the 25 minutes on/3-5 minutes off isn't best for you, you do **not** have to follow that!
 The main focus of this is setting an intention and continuing to better understand your working style._